-Constance Hulbert Elementary School is a relatively new school in The Ysleta Independent School District.
+Constance Hulbert Elementary School is a relatively small school within The Ysleta Independent School District.
 Opened in 2003, the school is named after Mrs. Constance Elizabeth Hulbert, a lifelong advocate for bilingual students, and former teacher at Eastwood High School.
-Student enrollment at the campus reaches approximately 400 students per year and is comprised of grades Pre-Kindergarten to Sixth, with a majority of the student population coming from Hispanic households.
-At Constance Hulbert Elementary, parents and teachers work together to make a difference in our students’ learning environment.
-The school is under the leadership of Mr. James McIntyre.
-The assistant principal is Mrs. Sophia Fierro.
+Student enrollment at the campus reaches approximately 300 students per year and is comprised of grades Pre-Kindergarten to Sixth.
+The majority of the student population comes from Hispanic households.
+At Constance Hulbert Elementary, parents and teachers work together to make a difference in the students’ learning environment.
+The school is under the leadership of Mrs. Sophia Fierro.
+The interim assistant principal is Ms. R. Garcia.

 Advanced Math Course

 An advanced mathematics course for sixth-grade students is in place.
 Students enrolled in this course at the course use graphing calculators as part of a rigorous course curriculum available to all students who are up to the challenge.
 The program is very successful as 95% of the students enrolled pass the advance math evaluation.

 STEM Curriculum School